Council Tax reduction for disabled people

 Appeal a decision

-If you do not agree with the decision, you can ask your local authority to review it.
+If you disagree with the decision, you can ask your local council to review it.

-If you do not hear back within 2 months or do not agree with the outcome of the review, contact the Valuation Tribunal about your claim.
+If you do not hear back within 2 months or disagree with the outcome of the review, contact the Valuation Tribunal about your claim.

 Was this page helpful?